-This is an ONLINE SYNCHRONOUS course.
-That means it is scheduled at a specific time to meet.
+This is an ONLINE course.
 Assigned readings, discussion, video activities, worksheets, and assignments, community field observations, peer teaching, online and interactive engagement, quizzes, and exams, are designed to be mutually complimentary.
 Although the main concepts in psychology will be covered, not all important information from your text will necessarily be discussed in class activities.
 The text and class activities are mutually complementary, meaning they overlap.
-Students are responsible for all information presented in all domains, and are encouraged to further research any concepts that are not fully understood.
+Students are responsible for all information presented in both domains, and are encouraged to further research any concepts that are not fully understood.